The complexity of tropical matrix factorization: Introduction

 Unfortunately, neither the algorithm by Develin nor any other algorithm is likely to compute the factor rank of a tropical matrix in polynomial time.
 Indeed, the problem of computing the factor rank is NP-hard even for tropical $01$-matrices, see~\cite{DSS}.
 In other words, the general problem of \textit{Tropical Matrix Factorization} (\textit{TMF}), which asks whether a given matrix $A$ and a given integer $k$ are such that $A=B\ot C$ for some $B\in\R^{m\times k}$ and $C\in\R^{k\times n}$, turns out to be NP-hard.

-Besides the general problem of computing the factor rank, the problem of detecting matrices with fixed factor rank deserved attention.
+Besides the general problem of computing the factor rank, the problem that deserves attention is that of detecting matrices with fixed factor rank.
 Certain hard problems of combinatorial optimization admit fast solutions if the input matrices are required to have factor rank bounded by a fixed number~\cite{Barv, Barv2}.
 The Traveling Salesman problem (TSP) also admits a fast solution if we require the distance matrix to have a fixed factor rank~\cite{Barv3, Barv4}; this special case of TSP is also known as TSP with warehouses~\cite{Barv3}.
 Matrices with bounded factor rank arise naturally in the problems mentioned and in a number of other problems in combinatorial optimization~\cite{Barv} and tropical geometry~\cite{DSS}.
 These considerations led to the following interesting question on tropical matrix factorizations.

 \begin{quest}\cite{Barv, Barv2} Does there exist an algorithm that solves TMF for every fixed $k$ in polynomial time? \end{quest}